 Your elegant Georgian hotel is the perfect place to unwind in traditional highland surroundings, offering a warm welcome and a touch of style in the centre of an attractive Speyside village.
 Close to several distilleries on the famous Whisky Trail, it offers a fine selection of single malts which you can sample in the evening as you relax in front of the sitting room's crackling log fire.
 The friendly bistro offers a daily changing menu featuring local meat and game, plus a mouthwatering variety of seafood.
 The chef combines these and other fine local ingredients with fresh herbs and fruit from the hotel's delightful walled garden, which you are welcome to explore on your evening stroll as you plan the following day's route.

-Day Three - The West Highlands
+Day Four - The West Highlands

 Today you cross the highlands, passing Loch Ness and Ben Nevis, before reaching your final stop in a stunning lochside location.

 Originally the home of Loch Linnhe's Pier Master, this historic and now award-winning restaurant with its adjacent modern residence, really is a special place to contemplate the dramatic beauty of the west coast.
 The views are stunning and the once prolific steam traffic has given way to the blissful sound of silence.
 Mouthwatering langoustines and lobster are kept fresh off the end of the pier before being served to you by candlelight in the cosy conviviality of one of Argyll's finest restaurants.
 As you contemplate the sunset over the distant Morvern hills, you may be lucky enough to glimpse otters and seals.
 Later, in the bar, the local ferryman might tempt you to board the morning boat to Lismore - an island well worth exploration either on foot or bike (available for hire locally).

 Day Five - Return Home